Nearly half of all adults experience sore eyes and up to 33 percent of patients in eye care clinics present with complaints about dry eye.

 If you are experiencing any eye discomfort, visit your eye doctor for a proper diagnosis and treatment plan.

-Eye conditions that cause sore eyes
+There are many eye conditions that cause sore eyes.

 Dry eye syndrome (DES)